kubernetes/kubernetes/docs/devel/writing-a-getting-started-guide.md

 which is similar to the one you have planned, consider improving that one.

 Distros fall into two categories:
   - **versioned distros** are tested to work with a particular binary release of Kubernetes.
 These come in a wide variety, reflecting a wide range of ideas and preferences in how to run a cluster.
   - **development distros** are tested work with the latest Kubernetes source code.
 But, there are relatively few of these and the bar is much higher for creating one.
+They must support fully automated cluster creation, deletion, and upgrade.

 There are different guidelines for each.